AlonsoJAG/automatic_model_selector/README.md

                 4.96184680e-01, 1.42139325e-01, 7.25779719e-02, 1.66936922e-01])
 ```
 ```
-On line 189, we can unlock the normalization of the data:
+We can unlock the normalization of the data:
-Line 676 and 805 (ADP4F with 2 APDs):
+On lines 676, 805 (ADP4F with 2 APDs) and 337, 466, 591 (ADP4F with 3 APDs):
     #predictors_per = ((predictors_per - u)) / s # Only for mlp and svm. <--------------
     predictors_per = np.array(predictors_per).reshape(1,-1)
     print(predictors_per)